fontforge/fontforge.github.io/en-US/documentation/reference/wacom.md

 title: Wacom graphics tablets and FontForge
 ---

-I have added support to FontForge for the wacom graphics tablet.
+Some support was added to FontForge for the wacom graphics tablet in the early 2000s.
-Eventually I will write some drawing tools that depend on pressure (and tilt perhaps).

-To install a wacom tablet on your (linux) machine you must do two
+To install a wacom tablet on your (gnu+linux) machine you must do two
 things:

--   Install a kernel module "wacom.o" into your system Unfortunately the module which ships with linux (Nov 2002) does not work but John Joganic has [an excellent website](http://linuxwacom.sf.net/) that will help you install a working driver.
+-   Install a kernel module "wacom.o" into your system Unfortunately the module which ships with gnu+linux (Nov 2002) does not work but John Joganic has [an excellent website](http://linuxwacom.sf.net/) that will help you install a working driver.